briang123/colobob-game/how-to-play.md

 - **Anti-aliasing**: Smooth edges and high-quality rendering
 - **Perspective Camera**: Realistic 3D perspective with depth
 - **Lighting System**: Multiple light types for atmospheric sci-fi environment

+## Jump Debugger Window

+Press **J** to toggle the jump debugger window.
+This floating panel allows you to:

+- **Base Jump Power**: Adjust the minimum jump strength (0.1 - 3.0)
+- **Max Jump Power**: Adjust the maximum jump strength when fully charged (0.1 - 5.0)
+- **Gravity**: Control how strong gravity is (0.05 - 0.8)
+- **Charge Time**: Set how many frames it takes to reach maximum charge (5 - 30)
+- **Movement Speed**: Adjust how fast you move (0.05 - 0.5)

+### Using the Debugger

+1. Press **J** to open the debugger window
+2. Adjust sliders in real-time to test different jump behaviors
+3. Click **Copy Settings** to copy the current settings to your clipboard
+4. Paste the settings in chat to have them permanently applied to the game
+5. Click **Reset to Default** to return to original settings
+6. Click the **×** button or press **J** again to close the window

+## Tips

+- Use the jump debugger to find the perfect jump settings for your playstyle
+- Experiment with different gravity and jump power combinations
+- The debugger settings are applied immediately, so you can test changes in real-time
+- Once you find settings you like, copy them and share with the developer to make them permanent